jnozzi/cocoadev.com/markdown/SharewareDates.md

 I'm creating a shareware program that I want to quit working 10 days after it is run for the first time.
-I have set up the program so that it creates a dictionary and writes the date to a file in the General/NSDate format the first time the program is run.
+I have set up the program so that it creates a dictionary and writes the date to a file in the NSDate format the first time the program is run.

 My question is: